Home Extension Feasibility Assessment

 Sample Feasibility Report

-Home extensions can be disruptive if they’re not carefully planned and staged, particularly when you’re living in the house during the work.
-Approvals, staging, budgets, and timelines all need to align.
+Home extensions can be disruptive if they’re not carefully planned and staged especially when you’re living in the home during the work.
+Unknowns in the existing structure can also trigger cost increases once construction begins.

 Related Case Studies